What’s your methodology for eating a bowl of Lucky Charms? And in a related question: how’s your financial discipline?

 The original experiment

 In 1960, two psychologists were studying the concept of delayed gratification.
 They took kindergarten-aged children and placed them in a room without any distractions.
 The researchers sat the children down at a table and placed a big pillowy marshmallow in front of them.
 They were told that they could eat the marshmallow whenever they liked.
 However!
-If they waited for 15 minutes without eating it, they could have two marshmallows.
+If they waited for fifteen minutes without eating it, they could have two marshmallows.
 Then the researchers left each child alone.

 The test has since been repeated many times, and you can watch videos of it.
 They’re pretty funny.
 Some children horf the marshmallow so quickly it’s already stuffed into their mouths before the researchers can fully exit the room.
 Many try to wait it out.
 They stare at the marshmallow, smell the marshmallow, stroke the marshmallow… they nibble at the corners, perhaps hoping a tiny piece will go unnoticed.
 Their little faces look like Goya paintings, eyes like black caves haunted by the ghosts of starvation.
-I loled.

 What’s really interesting is what came after.
 Follow-up studies demonstrated that those same children who successfully waited for the second marshmallow had correlating greater competencies in adolescence, including higher SAT scores and healthier BMIs.

 Brain scans of the same participants in adulthood showed biological differences.
 Those with the ability to delay had a more active prefrontal cortex, and those without had a more active ventral striatum.
-Unsurprisingly, the prefrontal cortex governs impulse control and complex planning.
-The ventral striatum governs reward-driven decision making, and is thought to play a critical role in addiction.

 A second experiment, with a big plot twist